 - Placing nails approximately 6-1/8″ above the bottom edge and 1″ in from each side and ½” above each slot or 13” in from each side.

 - Driving nails straight (not at an angle) so that nail head does not cut into the mat.

-- Driving nails until they are flush with shingle surface and not countersunk so that they puncture the mat.
+- Driving nails until the heads are tight to the top surface of the shingle and not countersunk so that they puncture the mat.